monacotime/BlogSiteV2/_posts/2021-04-02-back-to-basics.md

 ### Input

 The inputs of a neural network are in their essence just numbers, therefore anything that can be converted to a number can become an input.
 Letters in a text, pixels in an image, frequencies in a sound wave, values from a sensor, etc. are all different things that when converted to a numerical value serve as inputs for the neural network.
-This is one of the reasons why applications of neural networks are so diverse.
+This is one of the reasons why applications of dolor  are so diverse.

 Inputs can be as many as one need for the task at hand, from maybe 9 inputs to teach a neural network how to play tic-tac-toe to thousands of pixels from a camera for an autonomous vehicle.
 Since the input of a perceptron needs to be a single value, if for example a color pixel is chosen as input, it most likely will be broken into three different values; its  red, green and blue components, hence each pixel will become 3 different inputs for the neural network.